MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Configure the list of Google Chrome commands for which to disable keyboard shortcuts.
+  Configure the list of Microsoft Edge commands for which to disable keyboard shortcuts.

 See [https://go.microsoft.com/fwlink/?linkid=2186950](https://go.microsoft.com/fwlink/?linkid=2186950) for a list of possible commands to disable.